Purdue coach doesn't believe Haas will play even with brace

 AP Sports Writer

-The 7-foot-2 senior was injured in an NCAA Tournament win over Cal State Fullerton.
-Team trainers fitted Haas with a large brace to protect his arm and he worked out with his teammates Saturday but he was wearing a brace that would not have allowed him to play for safety reasons.

-Painter also says Haas also has yet to demonstrate he can grab two-handed rebounds and shoot free throws with his right hand.
+Even if officials had allowed Haas to play with the device, Painter was concerned about his limitations - the inability to make free throws and grab rebounds with both hands - making him an even bigger target for opponents to challenge and foul.

+"He's going to need surgery and they're going to have to put a couple of pins in there," Painter said.
+"They say it can't get worse unless he falls, but people who cover us know he falls all the time."

-Second-seeded Purdue beat Butler without Haas to reach its second straight Sweet 16.
-The Boilermakers play Texas Tech on Friday in Boston.
+Haas did not speak with reporters Monday, and his absence in Sunday's second-round game didn't hurt Purdue (30-6), which beat Butler 76-73 to reach its second straight Sweet 16.
+Purdue faces Texas Tech (29-6) in Boston on Friday.

+Back on campus, word trickled down to Painter that some in the school's well-regarded engineering department were seeking a solution that would allow Haas to use both hands effectively.

+"I think they're working on something, a class project or something," Painter said.
+"But I really don't know."

 More AP college basketball: https://collegebasketball.ap.org ; https://twitter.com/AP_Top25 and https://www.podcastone.com/ap-sports-special-events